Publicly available plugins for JetBrains TeamCity.

 - Python Runner - allows you to simply run python scripts in different operating systems (automatically detects Pythons on agents and maintains compatibility)

-- Red Gate SQL CI runner - supports Red Gate tools for continuous integration and database deployment
+- Red Gate (SQL Server) - integration with Red Gate SQL Server tools for database changes deployment

 - StyleCop runner